Picture for The complete guide to cycling in Thailand article

 Being located close to the equator in the northern hemisphere, the best time for cycling in Thailand is between October to March, with regional variations as described below:

-March through May is quite hot in the north (the upper 30s and low 40s) and probably a good time to avoid trips north of Bangkok.
+March through May sees quite hot weather in the north, with temperatures reaching the upper 30s and low 40s.
+It's advisable to avoid trips north of Bangkok during this period.

 Travelers wishing to enter Thailand have two options: through an airport or overland.
 Regardless of the mode of entry, the same rules apply to all travelers.
 Citizens of countries that can enter visa-free will receive a 30-day entry stamp, while those with a Tourist Visa will receive a 60-day entry stamp.
 Travelers from countries eligible for a Visa on Arrival will receive a 15-day entry stamp and a visa at the airport.